Sorok-Dva/freenom-auto-renew-domains/README.md

 It is highly recommended using this app under a process manager like pm2, as it become a background process that will run on your server.
 If you don't have a dedicated server that is always on, consider using [Heroku](https://www.heroku.com/).

+## Warning
+Due to lack of accessible data on freenom and to avoid unwanted behavior, please be sure at the first start that there is no free domains renewable.

+You can take a look here [My Freenoms Domains](https://my.freenom.com/domains.php?a=renewals).

+If you have free domain that is renewable please renew it before starting this tool.
+In this way, free domain won't be considered as paid domain and set auto renew to false by default while creating database for the first time.
+Of course, for the next launches of the tool, you don't mind about having free domains renewable, the tool will automatically renew it if the first start was execute as described before.

 ### Prerequisites

 - `node` >= 11